 Bank transfers do tend to take longer than other payment methods, but this too can be viewed as a positive.
 A longer wait period can help gamblers take control of their activities and keep them from developing unsustainable gaming habits.

-Overall, bank transfers might be an older way of doing things but there certainly have their advantages, particularly for conscientious casino players.
+Overall, bank transfers might be an older way of doing things but they certainly have their advantages, particularly for conscientious casino players.

 Top Up with a Bank Transfer at These Casinos